luisllamasbinaburo/Arduino-ReactiveArduino/README.md

 ```c++
 FromArray(values, valuesLength)
 ```
-Cold observable does not emits any item when a observer suscribes to it.
+Cold observable does not emits any item when a observer subscribes to it.
 You have to explicitly call the `Next()` method whenever you want.
 For example, `FromArrayDefer(...)`
 ```c++
 FromArrayDefer(values, valuesLength)
 ```
 ### Dynamic memory considerations
 On many occasions we generate operators directly when we chain them, for example in the `Setup()`.
 However, creating an operator allocates dynamic memory.
-Therefore, you should avoid creating them in `Loop()`, or you coul run out of memory.
+Therefore, you should avoid creating them in `Loop()`, or you could run out of memory.
-If you need to reuse (tipically, call some operator method later in your code) set it as a global variable, and chain as normal.
+If you need to reuse (typically, call some operator method later in your code) set it as a global variable, and chain as normal.
 ```c++
 auto counter = Count<int>();
 ...